k3s-io/docs/docs/related-projects.md

 ## hetzner-k3s

 For users who deploy on Hetzner Cloud, take a look at [hetzner-k3s](https://github.com/vitobotta/hetzner-k3s).
 This CLI tool, written in Crystal, handles the additional steps required to set up a K3s cluster on Hetzner Cloud.

+## k3m

+For users looking to manage K3s clusters using Canonical's [multipass](https://multipass.run/), [k3m](https://github.com/eznix86/k3m) is a CLI tool that simplifies the creation and management of K3s clusters in multipass' VMs.